-For bipolar disorder, the LTP varies between 0.4% and 1.6% in diverse community studies [DSM-IV].
-This means that in the United States, about 2 million adults (roughly 1% of the adult population) suffer from some form of bipolar disorder.
-According to several studies, a significant proportion of the approximately 3.4 million children and adolescents with depression in the United States may actually be experiencing the early onset of adolescent bipolar disorder, but have not yet experienced the manic phase of the illness.
-It is suspected that a significant number of children diagnosed in the United States with attention-deficit disorder with hyperactivity (ADHD) actually have early-onset bipolar disorder instead of or along side of ADHD.
+For bipolar disorder, according to research studies, the LTP is estimated to be about 4%.
+The World Health Organization states that over 60 million people worldwide have bipolar disorder.
+According to several studies, a significant proportion of the children and adolescents with depression may actually be experiencing the early onset of adolescent bipolar disorder, but have not yet experienced the manic phase of the illness.
+It is also suspected that a significant number of children diagnosed with attention-deficit disorder with hyperactivity (ADHD) actually have early-onset bipolar disorder instead of or along side of ADHD.
 For example, an elementary school age child who seems difficult to settle in a classroom and cannot concentrate or refuses to do so might actually be showing the first adolsecent bipolar disorder signs.

 Course of Bipolar Disorder

 Bipolar disorder typically develops in late adolescence or early adulthood.
 The average age of onset is 20 for both men and women.
 However there is some variability in the age of onset that needs to be recognized.
 Some people have their first bipolar disorder symptoms during childhood, and some develop them later in life.
 The symptoms are often not recognized as a bipolar mood disorder right away.
 People may suffer for years before the condition is properly diagnosed and treated.